 If you and your ex-partner have children together

 You and your ex-partner will have to share childcare costs.
-If this can’t be decided between you, then you can use the Child Maintenance Service to calculate how much should be paid, and how it's paid.
+If this can’t be decided between you, then you can use the Child Maintenance Service to calculate how much should be paid, and also to decide how it’s paid.

 Dealing with joint financial commitments